 A Look Ahead

-Expect construction activity on the north and south side of the interchange's western quadrant.
+Expect construction activities west of I-25, on both the north and south sides of Cimarron Street.
 Relocation of utilities, drainage work and surveying will continue throughout the area with minimal traffic impact.

 Additional Project Information